Joker666/cogman/README.md

 ![List of services](https://i.imgur.com/AyIJkW8.png)

 ## Motivation

 In python world you have [Celery](https://github.com/celery/celery), in Ruby world you have [Resque](https://github.com/resque/resque), [SideKiq](https://github.com/mperham/sidekiq), in C# [Hangfire](https://github.com/HangfireIO/Hangfire).
 All of them had one thing in common, simple interface to get started.
 When building products in Golang, this was apparent that, there is no library with a simple interface.
 We have Machinery, which is an excellent library, but has a steep learning curve.
-Also it has tonnes of features backed in that you do not need and but is required anyway.
+Also it has tonnes of features baked in that you do not need but is required anyway.

 Also the way it handled processing of future tasks with RabbitMQ's [Dead Letter Exchange](https://www.rabbitmq.com/dlx.html), we were not very fond of it.
 So we decided to make our own job processing library.
 This is a opinionated library as it uses [RabbitMQ](https://www.rabbitmq.com/) as the message broker and [Redis](https://redis.io/) and optionally [MongoDB](https://www.mongodb.com/) backend for more features.
 This setup has worked great for us in production and under stress and I believe this can work for large tasks as well

 ## Requirements

 - Go
 - RabbitMQ
 - Redis
 - MongoDB (optional)

 ## Features